 The ariZoni Executive Committee meets monthly, and is comprised of representatives from theatre companies and professionals in the performing arts.
 Each year a board president, vice-president, secretary, and treasurer are elected.
 In addition, one person is elected to the committee as liaison for each of the different classifications of theatre (contracted theatre liaison, non-contracted theatre liaison, and children's theatre liaison).
 They serve as the first point of contact for both the theatre companies and the adjudicators.

-The ariZoni Executive Committee seeks out a local producer and director to coordinate the various aspects of the awards ceremony every year.
+The ariZoni Executive Committee coordinates the various aspects of the awards ceremony every year.
 The producer works closely with the board for guidance and volunteers when needed.
 The last few months before an awards show is always hectic — awards are created, the set is designed (or pulled together), presenters are confirmed, a small band is found, musical and dramatic pieces from the prior season are selected as entertainment, rehearsals are held, volunteers are lined up, and many, many details are watched.
 Finally, the night arrives with much excitement and enthusiasm.
 The Valley's theatre community gathers… to be reacquainted with friends and colleagues, to celebrate the tremendous accomplishments of those on the stage as well as behind the stage, and to look forward to yet another wonderful year of theatre in the Valley of the Sun.